It’s a park. It’s a beach. It’s a campground. It’s all of the above and much more.

 Back at the campsite, if you discover that you forgot to bring some supplies, don’t panic.
 You can go to the camp store and buy firewood and other minor supplies.
 If you need more, stores and restaurants are not far away.
 Follow El Camino Real heading north to find places like 7-11, Ralphs, and Rite-Aid.

 Please remember that quiet time is from 10 PM to 6 AM.
 Some camper, especially the young ones will be asleep by 10 PM.
 So avoid any source of the noise.
-Rangers will enforce this rule.
+The rangers will enforce this rule.